gaurav337/adaptive-ttc/road.md

 timings["embedding_ms"] = (time.perf_counter() - t0) * 1000

 t0 = time.perf_counter()
-predicted_level = router.predict([combined_features])
+predicted_level = route(combined_features)
 timings["routing_ms"] = (time.perf_counter() - t0) * 1000
 ```

 In your paper, report the mean values.
-The expected finding: XGBoost routing is microseconds, CodeBERT embedding is ~5–20ms per sample on GPU, sandbox execution is the dominant cost (100–500ms per run) and is unavoidable in any execution-guided system.
-Acknowledge in the limitations section that total wall-clock time per problem is higher than token cost alone suggests, and that this overhead must be weighed against token savings in latency-sensitive deployments.
+The expected pattern: routing inference is microseconds, CodeBERT embedding is ~5–20ms per sample on GPU, sandbox execution (100–500ms per run) is the dominant cost and unavoidable in any execution-guided system.
+Acknowledge in the limitations section that total wall-clock time per problem is higher than token cost alone suggests.

 ### DeepSeek-R1 thinking token analysis